DCS-training/CDCS-Summer-School2021/Text-Analysis-Python/Readme.md

     - e. repeat the b-c-d steps to create a folder called "image" and upload 'snp.png' file from the image folder downloaded from the current repo.
 Make sure the image is saved under the 'image' folder

 - Now, you are ready to run all the code cells on Google Colab!

+## Autorship

+This Block has been created and developped by Pu Yan, for Data and Text Analysis Summer School

+Pu Yan, Oxford Internet Institute, University of Oxford

+Email: <pu.yan@oii.ox.ac.uk> or <thuyanpu@gmail.com>